-Pursuant to the Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans Topic of the ASC, no portion of the related liabilities are classified as current because plan assets exceed the value of benefit obligations expected to be paid within the 12 months ending December 31, 2010.
-In addition, no plan assets are expected to be returned to the Company during the 12 months ending December 31, 2010.
+Pursuant to the Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans Topic of the ASC, no portion of the related liabilities are classified as current because plan assets exceed the value of benefit obligations expected to be paid within the 12 months ending December 31, 2011.
+In addition, no plan assets are expected to be returned to the Company during the 12 months ending December 31, 2011.

 The terms of the RP08-350 rate settlement allow Central to recover, in its rates, \$9.5 million annually for pension benefits and postretirement benefits other than pensions.
 In comparison, Central's previous rate settlement had allowed recoveries of \$7.5 million annually.
 Central must fund the amounts recovered into irrevocable trusts established solely for the provision of the aforementioned benefits in a manner that permits Central to maximize the tax deductibility of the deposits and adhere to minimum and maximum funding requirements.
 Central's \$9.5 million annual funding requirement may only be reduced by amounts funded in excess of recoveries in prior years.
-Central, as of December 31, 2009, had funded a total of \$0.8 million in excess of its recoveries.
-Central's funding of \$10.0 million in 2009 was \$0.5 million higher than its 2009 recoveries.
-Central's funding of \$1.0 million in 2008 recoveries, which consisted of \$6.2 million recovered pursuant to the previous rate settlement and \$1.6 million recovered pursuant to the RP08-350 rate settlement.
+As of December 31, 2010, Central's funding was equivalent to its recoveries.
+The following table presents Central's funding and recoveries as December 31, 2010, 2009 and 2008 (expressed in thousands):